 If you’re manufacturing widgets, it’s fairly easy to determine the types of things you should measure.
 You want to know:

 Libraries, on the other hand, deal with outcomes and results that are much less tangible.
 We’re trying to teach people and helping them to teach themselves.
 We’re encouraging folks to adjust their behaviors and attitudes.
 We’re helping them build new skills.
 But how do you bring these vague, high-flown aspirations down into more concrete, specific language that politicians and bureaucrats will understand?
-Try following these two evaluation steps.
+Try following these three steps.

-| STEP | LINK AND LEARN |
+STEP | LINK AND LEARN |

-| 1.
-Decide what it is you want to measure.
+1. Decide what it is you want to measure.
 This is sometimes known as the outcome, the result or the return on investment.
 Defining precisely and in detail what exactly you’re trying to do is tough.
-The first part of evaluation is figuring out exactly what we’re trying to change. | For a fuller of definition of an outcome, see this FAQ from the Institute of Museums and Libraries, especially the second and third questions (“What is an ‘outcome’ and how do you evaluate (measure) them?” and “What is the difference between outputs and outcomes?”). |
+The first part of evaluation is figuring out exactly what we’re trying to change. | For a fuller of definition of an outcome, see this introduction to outcome based evaluation from the Institute of Museum and Library Services (IMLS), especially the sections titled "What is outcome evaluation?" and "How does a library or museum do outcome evaluation?". |

-| 2.
-Decide how you’ll measure that outcome or result.
+2. Decide how you’ll measure that outcome or result.
 In other words, what evidence and data will you collect?
 There might be a single measurement, or you might measure several things.
 These measurements are often referred to as success indicators.
-The good ones are usually concrete, observable and countable, but some projects also rely heavily on collecting stories. | For more information on success indicators, refer again to the Outcomes FAQ from IMLS, especially the section titled “What is an indicator?” |
+The good ones are usually concrete, observable and countable, but some projects also rely heavily on collecting stories. | For more information on success indicators, refer to the Utah State Library's Outcome Based Evaluation Terms. |

 For more suggestions on technology evaluation and measurement, check out the Further Resources section.